zcsinger/character-detection/README.md

 ## Usage

 Example clips have been placed in the clips directory.
-To generate clips one can use clips/clips.py and specify the frame delay and resolution scaling.
+To generate clips one can use `clips/clips.py` and specify the frame delay and resolution scaling.

+It is suggested to create a `data` subdirectory in `clips` to store the clips as they can take up a lot of space visually.

-Training and testing sets can then be specified in clips/train_csv.csv and clips/test_csv.csv.
+Training and testing sets can then be specified in CSV files in locations such as `clips/data/train_data.csv` and `clips/data/test_data.csv`.

 ## Training